-Under article 32 of the Company's Articles of Association, the profits of a financial year shall be appropriated as follows, and in the following order of priority:
+Pursuant to our Articles of Association, any profits shown in the adopted statutory annual accounts of the Company shall be appropriated as follows, and in the following order of priority:

-- To the extent any preferred shares have been cancelled without having paid in full, an amount equal to any such (remaining) deficit shall be distributed to those who held those preferred shares at the moment of such cancellation become effective; - To the extent that any preferred distribution in relation to previous financial years has not yet been paid in full, an amount equal to any such (remaining) deficit shall be distributed on the preferred shares; - The preferred distribution shall be distributed on the preferred shares in respect of the financial year to which the annual accounts pertain; - The Board of Directors shall determine which part of the remaining profits shall be added to the Company's reserves; and - The remaining profits shall be at the disposal of the General Meeting for distribution on the ordinary shares.
+- to the extent that any preferred shares have been cancelled without full repayment as described in the articles of association and without such deficit subsequently having been paid in full, an amount equal to any such (remaining) deficit shall first be distributed to those who held those preferred shares at the moment of such cancellation becoming effective; - if preferred shares are issued and outstanding and to the extent that the mandatory annual distribution on the preferred shares (i.e., an amount equal to the applicable interest rate calculated over the aggregate amount paid up on those preferred shares, calculated in accordance with the relevant provisions of the articles of association), or part thereof, in relation to previous financial years has not yet been paid in full, an amount equal to any such (remaining) deficit shall be distributed on the preferred shares; - if preferred shares are issued and outstanding, the mandatory annual distribution (as described above under b.) payable on preferred shares shall then be distributed on the preferred shares; - following those distributions, our board of directors shall determine which part of the remaining profits shall be added to the Company's reserves; and - subject to a proposal by our board of directors to that effect, the remaining profits shall be at the disposal of our general meeting of shareholders for distribution on our common shares.